 Providing for these great plays meant great expense to the benefactor.
 “Add” came to mean lavishly supply.
 The Christian is to copiously or lavishly stock his life with the virtues that follow.
-Do you incur cost to advance your faith?
+Do you incur costs to advance your faith?

 By “adding” one character component to another, we develop one quality in the exercise of another.
 Each new grace vaults out of the other.

-2 Co 9:10 “Now may He who supplies seed to the sower, and bread for food, supply and multiply the seed you have sown and increase the fruits of your righteousness.”
+2 Co 9:10, “Now may He who supplies seed to the sower, and bread for food, supply and multiply the seed you have sown and increase the fruits of your righteousness.”

-Col. 2:19 “And not holding fast to the Head, from whom all the body, nourished and knit together by joints and ligaments, grows with the increase that is from God.
+Col. 2:19-20, “And not holding fast to the Head, from whom all the body, nourished and knit together by joints and ligaments, grows with the increase that is from God.
 20Therefore, if you died with Christ from the basic principles of the world, why, as though living in the world, do you subject yourselves to regulations.”

 Since “add” is a term of grace, God wants us to provide for our own character out of grace toward ourselves.
 We need to make sure we add character to our spiritual lives.

 God provides whatever we need to live the Christian life.

 We often mistakenly judge God by how we do things.
 We make others pay for what we do for them.
 God does not make us pay.
 He gives out of His grace, and God wants us to give out of grace.
 In this case, God wants us to give to us out of grace.
 He wants us to supply for our spiritual needs the character He supplies.